signalfx/apmworkshop/apm/misc/ecs-ec2/README.md

 The single task spins up two ECS containers on EC2:

 #1 splk-agent-ec2 - sidecar to observe ECS and relay traces to Splunk SignalFx
-#2 trace-generator-ec2 - generates traces using Python Requests doing GET requests to https://api.github.com
+#2 trace-generator-ec2 - generates traces using redis queries to a self running redis server

 ### SETUP